RoliSoft/Host-Scanner/README.md

 After the dependencies have been installed, you can check out the repository and compile it with the following commands:

     git clone https://github.com/RoliSoft/Host-Scanner.git
-    cd Host-Scanner
+    cd Host-Scanner/build
-    cmake .
+    cmake ..
     make

 If the compilation was successful, you can run it with the `./HostScanner` command.
+Tests are also available, you may run them through `make test` or directly, by executing `./TestScanner`.

 Tested on: